Skip to main content

 How can I bring my dog or Cat to Bali?

-That being said, while acknowledging the existence of a grey area of pet transport in Bali, it is possible to do a relocation with our highly reliable and internationally certified pet relocation company.
+That being said, while acknowledging the existence of a grey area of pet transport to the island, it is possible to do a relocation with our highly reliable and internationally certified pet relocation company.
 They have a proven track record of over a decade of successful relocation of pets to and from South East Asia, in particular Indonesia.
+In fact, they assist our clients every week from around the world.
 They are the experts in handling the logistics within Indonesia (Jakarta to Bali and return).

-Depending on your location, this company can provide a door-to-door service from several countries, including the UK, Singapore, Holland, Germany, Vietnam, Myanmar, Cambodia, Thailand, Philippines, Spain, Portugal, New Zealand, and Australia.
+Depending on your location, this company can provide a door-to-door service from several countries, including the UK, Singapore, The Netherlands, Germany, Vietnam, Myanmar, Cambodia, Thailand, Philippines, Spain, Portugal, New Zealand, and Australia.

-What are the transportation options for bringing a pet from your home country to Jakarta?
+What are the transportation options for bringing a pet from your home country to Jakarta, Indonesia?

 There are two ways to organise transportation from your home country to Jakarta (Indonesia); arriving or departing with you, the owner on same flight as excess baggage (your pet will comes from oversized luggage area, and it will register under the passengers ticket) or arriving as consigned cargo (pet is collected from the cargo terminal area).